 - Evaluate: Final assessment only after 48 hours

-Propolis vs. Antibiotic Ointments - Benefits
+Propolis vs. Antibiotic Ointments - Advantages

-- No development of resistance
+- No resistance development

 - Broad antimicrobial spectrum